Concealed wind uplift restraint for rooftop pavers under ASCE 7-16

 This system uses a concealed mechanical connection that locks the paver to the pedestal without penetrating the top surface.

-• Lockdown component connects paver directly to pedestal head
+• Lockdown component clicks into the pedestal head

 • No surface penetration or visible fastening